The texting game has to be one of the more stressful ones when it comes to dating and relationships.

 It’s all about patience and looking out for yourself.

-If you really care about the guy and want to start something meaningful, then we’ve got you covered here as well.
+If you really care about the guy and want to start something meaningful, then we’ve got you covered here

 These texting questions are just filters to help you decide how you feel about him, and what kind of message you want to send.